Acquired in a box of mostly parts cameras.

 The OM-1 was a middle-teir camera; they followed up with this professional level OM-2, and again, Olympus made sure they had a compelling reason for people to buy it.
 The best of the new features was the off-the-film (OTF) plane metering, which many people felt was far superior to the in-camera metering that measured the light off the ground glass in the pentaprism.
 The OTF metering worked particularly well with their integrated flash unit, which took its reading from the camera meter; other makers' flash units read the metering off-camera.
 That made the flash particuarly accurate, and even if you took the flash off-camera (but teathered it to the hot-shoe), you could flash your subject and still use the camera's viewpoint for the meter readings.

 It didn't hurt that Olympus made sure their optics could stand up against Nikon and Canon; and a lot of professionals bought it.
 It was successful enough that they upgraded it a couple times.
-According to a FAQ, the OM-2S model was an extensive redesign and added a lot of capabilities to an otherwise gee-whiz camera.
+According to a now-defunct website, the OM-2S model was an extensive redesign and added a lot of capabilities to an otherwise gee-whiz camera.

 OM-2 bodies still carry some value, even though a lot of others are being dumped.